cran-task-views/Hydrology/Hydrology.md

 -   <pkg>musica</pkg>: Multiscale Climate Model Assessment.
 Provides function to compare and analyse time series.

+-   <pkg>openair</pkg>: Tools to analyse, interpret and understand air pollution data.
+Many functions can also be applied to other data, including meteorological and traffic data.

 -   <pkg>qmap</pkg>: Empirical adjustment of the distribution of variables originating from (regional) climate model simulations using quantile mapping.

 -   <github>USGS-R/Rainmaker</github>: Instantaneous rainfall data processing for defining event periods, determination of antecedent rainfall conditions and X-hr intensities.
 GitHub only package.